Instagram Tips & Strategies

 4. Post Slide One: Once the first 20 people are tagged, publish your Story.

-5. Create the Second Slide: Immediately open the Story editor again and upload the exact same image or video.
-This visual consistency is what makes the sequence flow naturally.
+5. Create the Second Slide: Immediately reopen the Story editor and upload the exact same image or video.
+This visual continuity makes the sequence flow naturally.

 6. Tag the Next Group: Now, tag the next 20 people on this new slide.
-If you're using text to number your slides, update it to "(2/3)".
+If you’re numbering your slides, update it to "(2/3)".

-7. Repeat as Needed: Continue this process - uploading the same media, tagging a new group of 20, and updating any indicator text - until everyone you need to mention has been tagged.
+7. Repeat as Needed: Continue this process - upload the same media, tag a new group of 20, and update any indicator text - until you’ve tagged everyone.

-Viewers will tap through a fluid sequence, and every single person you tagged will receive a notification and the ability to re-share your Story to their own audience.
+Viewers will tap through a smooth sequence, and everyone you tagged will receive a notification and the opportunity to reshare your Story to their audience.

 Method 2: Use "Invisible" Tags to Keep Your Story Clean

-What if you need to tag a lot of people but don't want their usernames cluttering up your beautiful photo or video?
+What if you need to tag many people but don't want their usernames cluttering your beautiful photo or video?
 This is where the "invisible" tag method comes in.
-The tags are still there, they are still active, and the people tagged will still get a notification.
-But visually, they'll be so small and out of the way that no one will even notice them.
+The tags are still active, and tagged users will still get notified.
+But visually, they’ll be so tiny and out of the way that no one will notice them.

 This approach is perfect for: